-It is the most common neurological symptom, with a worldwide prevalence of 50% in adults at least once a year.
-Headache includes migraine, tension headache and cluster headache, although it can also be secondary if related to another underlying pathology (trauma, infections, etc.).
-It affects people of all ages, races, income levels and geographic areas equally.
+It is the most common neurological symptom, with a global prevalence of 50% in adults at least once a year.
+Headache includes migraine, tension-type headache, and cluster headache, although it can also be secondary if related to another underlying pathology (traumas, infections, etc.).
+It affects people of all ages, races, income levels, and geographical areas equally.

 Headaches

-Primary headaches are caused by hyperactivity or disturbances in the pain-sensitive structures of the head.
-Chemical activity of the brain, the nerves or blood vessels surrounding the skull, or the muscles of the head and neck (or some combination of these factors) may influence their development.
+Primary headaches are caused by hyperactivity or changes in pain-sensitive structures in the head.
+The chemical activity in the brain, nerves or blood vessels around the skull, or the muscles of the head and neck (or a combination of these factors) can influence their development.

-In addition, they can be triggered by lifestyle factors among them:
+In addition, they can be triggered by lifestyle-related factors including:

 - Alcohol, especially red wine.

-- Certain foods, such as processed meats containing nitrates.
+- Certain foods, such as processed meats that contain nitrates.

 - Poor posture.